jdrsn/slate/source/index.html.md

 > Base URL: https://qi.do

 The API can be used in any programming language via HTTP.
-If you are working with TypeScript or JavaScript, you can use the API through the node package `@qido/client`.
+If you are working with TypeScript or JavaScript, you can use the API through the node package `qi.do`.

 You can use qi.do API directly in your frontend or integrate in your existing backend.